Which Wine Should You Choose for a Successful Barbecue?

 The kind of wine you can easily drink in the middle of the afternoon without feeling weighed down.

-Rosé, a very good ally
+Rosé, a great ally

-Light red, the option no one expects
+Light red, the unexpected option

-And why not try a Beaujolais ?
+And why not try a Beaujolais?

 Gamay served chilled can work wonders with grilled poultry.

-No heaviness, just pleasure.
+No heaviness, just pure pleasure.

-Serve it around 14-15°C, slightly chilled.
+Serve it around 14-15°C (57-59°F), slightly chilled.

-You'll thank us when your guests ask for more.
+You'll thank us when your guests ask for another bottle.

 But what do you do when your brother-in-law insists on putting sardines and vegetables on the grill?